DreamCoderxp/DreamCoderxp/README.md

-- 👋 Hi, I’m @DreamCoderxp
+- 👋 Hi, I’m @Gurleen Kaur
 - 👀 I’m interested in ...Web Development and Game Development
-- 🌱 I’m currently learning ...software engineering
+- 🌱 I’m currently learning ...SDNE
 - 💞️ I’m looking to collaborate on ...gaming projects and modifying features
-- 📫 How to reach me ...dreamcoderxp@gmail.com
+- 📫 How to reach me ...kau15124@sheridancollege.ca
+-

 <!---
 DreamCoderxp/DreamCoderxp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.